popey/popey.com-blog/content/post/2023/charting-ev-car-charging.md

 I know one of these was when I intentionally tried "[hypermiling](https://en.wikipedia.org/wiki/Hypermiling)" and got it pretty much bang on zero as I pulled up at home.
 On the other occasion, my car was in the garage for repair, when the charging socket broke, so I was unable to charge it.
 I don't often let it get that low.

 Indeed I don't often let it get below 20%.
-I usually plug the car in every day, and let the automatic magic charge during the cheapest time from 23:30 to 05:30.
+I usually plug the car in every day, and let it automatically charge during the cheapest time from 23:30 to 05:30.

 ```apl
 ['popey-mini']